mroobit/tiny-pong/README.md

 - Computer paddle bounds from side to side without consideration for ball location
 - Game ends when either player accumulates 5 points, and point counts are displayed one row out from each player's paddle

-## To Do
+## Possible Enhancements

-- Computer strategy (follow ball trajectory)
+- Computer strategy (follow ball trajectory, anticipate human location when launching ball)
+- Allow human player to change direction with button input
-- Mode for 2 human players
-- Menu to select 1 or 2 human players
+- Mode for 2 human players (with menu to select 1 or 2 human players)
+- Increase update speed over time
 - Opening splash animation
-- Fade from Menu to game
 - Option to play again? (maintain win count across games?)